 Arguably the most valued aspect of health is the thing that goes neglected before all else is sleep.
 Loss of sleep, even for a few short hours each night, can keep the body from recovering and repairing tissue overnight.

 How Can Sleep Improve Recovery and Lower Inflammation?

 Sleep is one of the most influential yet undermined tools for enhancing sports performance.
 Athletes typically experience more stress than the average person, therefore, their need for good quantity and quality of sleep is exceptionally important.

 - Immune system: During sleep, the immune system releases cytokines, vital proteins that are needed to fight infection, inflammation, and stress.

 - Autophagy: The body’s natural recycling and cleansing of cells, a process that is needed to eliminate toxins, as well as to grow and repair tissue following intense training.

 Not only can eating inflammatory food cause poor sleep quality, compromising sleep time with other activities like late-night TV watching, but phone scrolling through social media or late-night drinking can also conversely drive poor eating habits.

 Improve Sleep Quality to Reduce Inflammation in the Body by:

 - Reducing blue light exposure (Try using blue light reducing glasses an hour before bed if you need to look at screens.
 We use the super-cool looking UVEX Skyper glasses)

-- Start a bedtime routine such as reading a book, meditating, and stretching 30-60 minutes before bedtime
+- Start a bedtime routine such as reading a book, meditating, using a detoxifying infrared sauna blanket, and stretching/mobilizating 30-60 minutes before bedtime

 - Eating adequate calories throughout the day